Business Rates Relief and Exemptions

 Rural Rate Relief

-Certain businesses within a rural settlement may be entitled to 100% relief from 1st April 2017.
+Certain businesses within a rural settlement may be entitled to 100% rural rate relief from 1st April 2023.
 A rural settlement is an area where the population is below 3,000.
 The business should be the only post office, food store or general store and have a rateable value less that £8,500.
 The only pub or petrol station may also apply as long as rateable value is less than £12,500.

 Hardship Relief